JulianNicholls/ParserAndLexer/readme.md

 * ARRAYS
 * File Operations: OPEN, CLOSE, INPUT#, PRINT#
 * INPUT of multiple variables on one line
-* AND, OR, NOT in conditionals

-GOSUB / RETURN done in this version
+AND, OR, NOT in conditionals done in this version

 ## Useful Parts